isabella232/support/INTRO.md

 eliminating difficult-to-track implicit global state for many core functions.
-This has the added benefit of creating opportunities to centrally manage and monitor debugging data and statistics, made available through the MetaApplication below. (# TODO screenshot)
+This has the added benefit of creating opportunities to centrally manage and monitor debugging data and statistics, made available through the MetaApplication below.

+(Figure 1: see the examples of charts in the the assets directory)

 #### <a href="#metaapplication" name="metaapplication">`MetaApplication`</a>